-Up-section, sparse, rounded to sub-angular quartzite and carbonate granule-to-cobble lonestones are suspended in laminated green to brown siltstone and fine-grained sandstone beds.
+Up-section, sparse, rounded to subangular quartzite and carbonate granule-to-cobble lonestones are suspended in laminated green to brown siltstone and fine-grained sandstone beds.
 The frequency and maximum size of outsized clasts increases dramatically in the top ~200 m of section, with nearly continuous exposure on the ridge north of Kheseen Gol (Macdonald and Jones, 2011).
 In the easternmost Khoridol Saridag Range, the top ~100 m of the Ongolog Fm is composed of a matrix-supported, polyclastic, stratified diamictite.
-Clasts include rounded to sub-angular gravel to cobbles of quartzite, plutonic and volcanic rocks, and carbonates, and are locally observed to be faceted and striated (Osokin and Tyzhinof, 1998).
-The upper 30-50 m of the Ongolog Fm consists of resistant, dark-weathering argillite matrix-supported diamictite dominated by subrounded dolomite clasts with minor quartzite and granite clasts.
-This facies, termed the “perforated shale” by Ilyin (1973), is most dramatically exposed along the banks of Ongolog Gol, where dolomite clasts are recessively weathered, leaving pockmarked holes in the black argillite matrix (Fig. 4A).
+Clasts include rounded to sub-angular gravel to cobbles of quartzite, plutonic and volcanic rocks, and carbonates, and are locally observed to be faceted and striated (Osokin and Tyzhinov, 1998).
+The upper 30-50 m of the Ongolog Fm consists of resistant, dark-weathering, argillite-matrix-supported diamictite dominated by subrounded dolomite clasts with minor quartzite and granite clasts.
+This facies, termed the “perforated shale” by Ilyin (1973), is most dramatically exposed along the banks of Ongolog Gol, where dolomite clasts are recessively weathered, leaving pockmarked holes in the black argillite matrix (fig. 4A).
 A different facies of the uppermost Ongolog diamictite outcrops to the west in the Darkhat Valley, where only the top of the formation is exposed: subangular quartzitic, plutonic, and volcanic cobbles are supported in a dark brown massive sandstone matrix.

 Ongolog Formation interpretation. – The Ongolog Fm has been assigned to the ~717-661 Ma Sturtian Snowball Earth glaciation (Macdonald and Jones, 2011).
-Striated and faceted clasts within diamictites of the Ongolog Fm (Osokin and Tyzhinof, 1998) support a glaciogenic origin.
-The gradational transition from clast-free shales and wackes at the base of the unit to stratified or massive diamictite at the top of the section likely represents the evolution of a subaqueous glaciomarine depositional environment, with stratified diamictites interpreted as flow tills deposited in front of a marine ice-grounding line.
-It is unclear if the clast-free basal portion of the Ongolog Fm was deposited in open water or below an ice shelf, but the gradational contact with the overlying diamictite suggests the latter.
-Initial sparse outsized clasts seen lower in the section, many of which truncate bedding planes, are likely ice rafted debris.
+Striated and faceted clasts within diamictites of the Ongolog Fm (Osokin and Tyzhinov, 1998) support a glaciogenic origin.
+The gradational transition from clast-free shales and wackes at the base of the unit to stratified or massive diamictite at the top likely represents the evolution of a subaqueous glaciomarine depositional environment, with stratified diamictites interpreted as flow tills deposited in front of a marine ice-grounding line.
+It is unclear if the clast-free basal portion of the Ongolog Fm was deposited in open water or below an ice shelf, but the gradational contact with the overlying diamictite suggests the latter: initial sparse outsized clasts seen lower in the section, many of which truncate bedding planes, are likely ice rafted debris.
 An up-section increase in clast frequency, from isolated lonestone-bearing horizons amidst clast-free laminated shales to stratified diamictite without much evidence for bed-penetrating clasts, indicates the advance of the ice grounding line towards the depozone.

-Bakh Formation. – Composed of variably laminated limestone and dolomite grainstone and rhythmite (finely laminated, graded beds of calcisiltite and micrite), the Bakh Fm is subdivided into three lithologically distinct Members.
+Bakh Formation. – Composed of variably laminated limestone and dolomite grainstone and rhythmite (finely laminated, graded beds of calcisiltite and micrite), the Bakh Fm is subdivided into three lithologically distinct Mbs.

-Khurts Member description. –The Khurts Mb of the Bakh Fm is dominated by heavily recrystallized carbonate that forms resistant ridges in the Khoridol Saridag Range.
+Khurts Member description. –The Khurts Mb of the Bakh Fm is dominated by heavily recrystallized carbonate strata that form resistant ridges in the Khoridol Saridag Range.
 Its thickness increases, from ~20 to >110 m, east to west across the Khoridol Saridag Range.
 Dolomite and limestone micrite and calcisiltite of the Khurts Mb sharply overlie the Ongolog diamictite.
 Above this cap carbonate, the Khurts Mb is composed of homogenous <2 m-thick dolomitized wackestone beds separated by <40 cm-thick allodapic dolomite grainstone beds that occasionally contain sub-rounded < 1 cm carbonate clasts.
-Up-section, wackestone beds thin to ~1 m, with interstitial 50-70 cm beds composed of finely-laminated, 1-2 cm grainstone beds containing sub-rounded carbonate clasts, small ooids, and rare domal stromatolites.
+Up-section, wackestone beds thin to ~1 m, with interstitial 50-70 cm intervals of finely-laminated, 1-2 cm grainstone beds containing subrounded carbonate clasts, small ooids, and rare domal stromatolites.
 Coarse grainstone beds increase in frequency up-section.